 You're safe to buy now.
 The iMac Pro got a tiny update in March 2019, adding new configuration options for RAM and graphics, and we don't anticipate that Apple will make any further changes until 2020, although we could see a small specs jump.

 Available from: Not currently available; will launch in autumn 2019

 Update coming in 2019; last updated in 2013

 Price: From $5,999.
 UK price TBC

 The Mac Pro is Apple's professional Mac with a price tag to match, starting at $5,999.
-It's a fully fledged workstation aimed at those who need the ultimate in power, or the true Mac fanatic.
+It's a fully fledged workstation aimed at those who need the ultimate in power and have a huge budget.